 Want to run the numbers yourself?
 Try our free ROI calculator to estimate what automation could save your business.

 If you're curious whether it makes sense for your specific situation, that's exactly what our free assessment is for.
 No pitch, no pressure — just an honest look at where AI could (or couldn't) help.
-You can also read our full breakdown of AI consulting costs so you know what to budget, or explore how AI handles the admin work that eats up most small business owners' weeks.
+You can also read our full breakdown of AI consulting costs so you know what to budget, check whether you need a consultant at all or just ChatGPT, or explore how AI handles the admin work that eats up most small business owners' weeks.